 Before we talk about one such SMART goal setting example involving General Motors, let’s do a quick SMART recap.
 To begin with, the first step in goal setting for any manager is to evaluate the current state of your business.
 After all, it’s much easier to define where you want to go once you know where you’re starting from.

 Keep in mind, anyone can set amorphous targets for where they wish to go.
 Truly seasoned leaders set specific goals and then they implement a system to ensure their achievement.
-As mentioned in our Introduction to Business Goal Setting: SMART vs Smarter, SMART goals are just one of many goal setting systems.
+SMART goals are just one of many goal setting systems.
 But it’s a good one and an easy way to start for most organizations.

 Whatever platform you choose, you should know the true challenge in goal setting is to do so in a way that will align teams around common objectives.
 This may sound simple, but the reality is some of the most talented people I’ve worked with are very aspirational, so often there’s a gap translating their aspiration into results.
 It’s not due to a lack of effort, it is simply they lack a system that transforms their aspiration to action.
 The SMART methodology serves a starting point for such an action oriented system.
 Which reminds me of a few key SMART goal example rules to keep in mind.